ai-se/leaner/boot.md

 # boot

-This file is part of ML101, where say that data mining is easy:
+This file is part of LEANER where say that data mining is easy:

 1. Find some crap;
 2. Cut the crap;